 I went to Stephan Pyles’ amazing Dallas destination restaurant Stampede 66, where even for Texas thing are done seriously big and bold.
 Think Dallas meets This Is Spinal Tap, and the dial goes up to 11.
 There was a pork chop on the menu, aptly named the Stampede 66 Pork Chop, and I couldn’t stop thinking about it.
 I knew I had to try and recreate it in my kitchen.

 In my home version, a super simple and immensely flavorful blend of seasonings is rubbed all over the chops which are pan seared.
-Don’t over cook the chops: you are looking for an internal temperature of 140° to 145°F and make sure you give them resting time.
+Don’t over cook the chops: you are looking for an internal temperature of 140° to 145°F with a meat thermometer and make sure you give them resting time.

 While the chops are cooking you make a colorful and easy black-eyed pea salad.
 This salad with red onion, tomatoes, and a dead-easy vinaigrette is shockingly quick to pull together and it should be paired with all kinds of things besides these pork chops.

-The finishing touch is a couple of apples sautéed up with a bit of butter, brown sugar and brandy, which you can ever saute while the chops rest after cooking.
+The finishing touch is a couple of Granny Smith apples sautéed up with a bit of butter, brown sugar and brandy, which you can ever sauté while the chops rest after cooking.
 Everything comes together on one beautiful plate, and the result is pretty wow.

 Does it look complicated?
 I promise it’s not.
 In fact this whole meal comes together in less than 30 minutes (Really!
 Truly!)
 If you wanted to skip the apples, I suppose you could, but it’s little burst of sweet that elevates this meal to something special.
 Maybe a bit of apple chutney would be a good substitute.